amironoff/amironoff.github.io/_posts/2017-03-30-violin-plot.markdown

 title: "Visualizing data with Violin Plots"
 excerpt: "Say you are analyzing customer churn of a telecom operator.
 You want to visualize the distribution of total phone call length across those customers who stayed and those who didn't.
-You think of using the good old Box and Whisker plot.
-But that doesn't give you the probability density of the variable.
+The good old Box and Whisker plot might do the trick.
+But it has its downsides - it hides the probability density of the variable.
-What do you do?"
+Can we do better?"
 category: Machine Learning
 tags: [exploratory-data-analysis, plot, seaborn]
 comments: true